 To register, please click here

-Guild Standing Commitee Descriptions
+Guild Standing Committee Descriptions

 Building and Grounds: Perfect for someone who cannot commit to a monthly project or ongoing responsibility.
 This committee cleans the Bride's Room and sanctuary of the church twice a year, during Advent and during Lent, usually on a weekday morning.
 This committee provides input to the church’s building and grounds committee.

 Membership: A perfect way to get to know everyone in the Guild.
-Help by greeting the members at the door at our monthly meetings and making them feel welcome; checking in members at the arrival desk and giving them their name tags.
-This committee is responsible keeping the membership roster up to date, making new members feel welcomed including interviewing new members for the newsletter, hosting new member events, representing the Guild at the Ministry Fair, and receiving dues.
+At monthly meetings, the committee greets and welcomes members, checks them in and distributes name tags.
+This committee is responsible for keeping the membership roster up to date, making new members feel welcome, interviewing new members for the newsletter, hosting new member events, representing the Guild at the Ministry Fair, and receiving dues.

 Ways and Means: This committee needs a variety of talents as it plans and implements Guild fund-raising activities.
 Whether you can sign up for ongoing work like publicity and planning or help with set up and work at events, you are needed.